Country Truss Office - 2021

 While we do our best to ensure that the trusses we design meet all the design requirements of the job-site location, it is ultimately the customer’s responsibility to verify that all local codes and requirements are met.
 We will of course change the designed code or loading to meet any specific requirement upon request.

-To read more about what all the loading numbers mean, click here to go to our FAQ – Loading page.
+To read more about what all the loading numbers mean, click here for our FAQ page

 No one likes to see it, but sometimes trusses break.
 When they do, it is usually because of mishandling during delivery or while setting the trusses.
 We strongly encourage our customers to thoroughly read the Job-Site package provided on truss delivery before handling the trusses.
 Doing so will greatly minimize the chances of injury to yourself or the trusses during and after installation.